LastAncientOne/SimpleStockAnalysisPython/README.md

 This is tutorial for Simple Stock Analysis.
 It is very simple and easy to understand for beginners that wants to learn about stock analysis and wants to become a quant.
 In addition, this tutorial for people that want to learn python for stock analysis.

+## Input
+Pick a symbol, you want to analyze. symbol = '...' <- ... input a symbol Pick a start and end date for time frame to analyze. start = '...' & end = '...'

 1. How to get data from yahoo, quandl, or other sites?
 2. How to scrape historical data, fundamental data, and news data?
 3. How to analyze the stock data?